 School holiday data for travel and publishing teams

 218 UK councils across all 4 nations.
-18 European countries.
+28 European countries.
+3 US states.
 Every date sourced from official government publications.

 What the dataset covers